 Electronics – Like on any epic trip, you’re going to want to pack a camera.
 Bring cameras (Check out our shop page for the items we currently use), spare batteries, charging cables, power adapters, etc. An underwater camera is also a worthy addition if you have one!
 Internet in the Galapagos was practically nonexistent so leave your laptop at home and prepare to disconnect.
 Electricity was not an issue, but we still brought this Portable RavPower Power Bank to keep things charged during long days.

 Day Pack – You’ll be out and about most days, so a good day pack is necessary to carry your water, snacks, towels, cameras, snorkeling gear, and other day trip essentials.
 Most Galapagos tours visit multiple locations so having everything in one bag is always helpful.
 If your electronic equipment includes a camera body and a few lenses, you’ll want a camera bag that doubles as a day pack.
 We use Mindshift Gear Rotation180° 38L pack and love how it protects all of our camera equipment no matter where the day takes us.
 If you are not packing a lot of camera gear and just need a pack for everyday essentials, we recommend Gregory Sula 28 or equivalent.

 Pack a Sense of Adventure!

-The Galapagos Islands offer a plethora of activities and ways to interact with wildlife, so be sure to pack a sense of adventure and a “let’s give it a try” attitude and get ready for one of the most memorable trips of your life!
+The Galapagos Islands offer a plethora of activities and ways to interact with wildlife.
+So, be sure to pack a sense of adventure and a “let’s give it a try” attitude.
+Get ready for one of the most memorable trips of your life!